matthewtebbs/Maker/ReflexLights/README.md

 There are a variety of ways you can compile and upload this sketch onto the board.

-1. If using the Let's Start Coding software (desktop or web) then you are good to go with just the sketcg code (.INO).
+1. If using the Let's Start Coding software (desktop or web) then you are good to go with just the sketch code (.INO).

 1. If using the [Ardunio IDE](https://www.arduino.cc/en/Main/Software), or Visual Studio Code with the Arduino [extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino), then you'll need to ensure the Arduino IDE has imported the LED strip library from Let's Start Coding.
 You can download it from [here](http://letsstartcoding.com/libraries).